szeller/whatsontv/docs/development/testingStandards.md

 });
 ```

-By following these testing standards and leveraging our fixture system, we can maintain high-quality tests that are consistent, maintainable, and effective at catching regressions.
+By following these testing standards and leveraging our fixture and mock systems, we can maintain high-quality tests that are consistent, maintainable, and effective at catching regressions.